Adikteev/collectd-mesos-tasks/README.md

 * `LIBRATO_EMAIL_ADDRESS` - librato email address
 * `LIBRATO_API_TOKEN` - librato api token

+Note that the Graphite and Librato plugins will only be loaded if resp.
+GRAPHITE_HOST and LIBRATO_EMAIL_ADDRESS are defined

 Note that this docker image is very minimal and libc inside does not support `search` directive in `/etc/resolv.conf`.
 You have to supply full hostname in `MESOS_HOST` that can be resolved with nameserver.